What Is Ach Credit Vs Debit

 Customer initiates the payment – The customer initiates a new ACH credit payment through their online or mobile banking account.
 They will enter information about the payment, such as the name of the recipient, plus their account information—including the account number and amount due.

-Customer’s bank sends the payment to the receiving bank – The customer’s bank will then send the payment details to the receiving bank through the ACH network.
+Customer’s bank sends the payment to the receiving bank – The customer’s bank (the ODFI—originating depository financial institution) sends the payment file through the ACH Network to the recipient’s bank (the RDFI—receiving depository financial institution).

 Receiving bank credits the money to the receiving customer – The receiving bank will then credit the money to the account of the receiving customer.